Research Outcomes

 Managing horses’ weight so that they can be as healthy as possible can be a challenge, especially in summer.
 The University of Liverpool has carried out a great piece of research work to develop a wide range of practical, simple hints and tips to help us all look after the weight of our horses!

+Key points to improve biosecurity and reduce the spread of disease on horse yards.
 Our research work with the University of Liverpool looking at how horse keepers manage biosecurity and yard health has helped us in the recent outbreaks of equine flu.
 We have worked with Stromsholm (the farrier equipment experts) to produce a short video and lots of resources for farrier and equine professionals about the important things to do to reduce the risks of spreading disease.
 Click play below to watch the video.

-Important new blood test for encysted redworm
+Important new blood test for small redworm

 Redworm Parasites are a major contributor to poor health and welfare, and have had an especially big impact on many of the rescue horses and ponies we have taken in.
 The work carried out by the Moredun Research Institute and the specialist lab Austin Davis Biologics means a big change in worm management.
 We can now accurately test for the redworm parasite whilst it is still in the gut wall of the horse, meaning that keepers only need to use worming products when necessary, decreasing worm resistance to available drugs and improving the health of horses.
 Ask your vet about the blood test.